andrejsoucek/telegramcryptosignalsbot/README.md

 * coin - regexp to retrieve which coin is signalled to buy
 * price - regexp to retrieve the signalled price which to buy for
 * skipKeyword - regexp to filter signals, skipping the signal if the regexp matches (leave blank if you do not want to skip any signal)
+### Pushbullet settings
+* notify - true if you wish to receive notifications
+* accessToken - Pushbullet access token from [Pushbullet settings](https://www.pushbullet.com/#settings/account)
+* email - email associated with Pushbullet account

 ## TODO
 * Watch the price of bought coins to make the take-profit orders conditional - the goal is to have stop-loss and take-profit orders opened automatically
-* Push notifications (probably Pushbullet integration)
 * More exchanges

 ## Donations